rohantib/Bob/README.md

 # Dependencies
 This program is written in Python 2.7, and therefore requires that you have a Python 2.7 interpreter installed.
 To install Python, go to https://www.python.org/downloads/release/python-2711/ in your web browser, download the appropriate file for your operating system, and run the installer.
 For Linux, Python should be preinstalled.
 If not, it is available in the default repositories of your package manager.

-To run the program, open a terminal, change your working directory to the directory of the spammer, and type './run.sh' to run it.
-If this doesn't work for some reason, just run main.py with the Python interpreter manually.
+To run the program, open a terminal, change your working directory to the directory of the spammer, and type 'python main.py' to run it.
 The program does not modify any files existing outside its own directory.